 Flexibility and choice

-Since Neuron is integrated with common machine learning frameworks, developers deploy their existing models to Amazon EC2 Inf1 instances with minimal code changes.
+Since Neuron is integrated with common machine learning frameworks, developers deploy their existing models to EC2 Inf1 instances with minimal code changes.
 This gives them the freedom to maintain hardware portability and take advantage of latest technologies without being tied to vendor-specific software libraries.
 With Neuron, developers can deploy many commonly used machine learning models such as single shot detector (SSD) and ResNet for image recognition/classification as well as Transformer and BERT for natural language processing and translation.
 Additionally, support for HuggingFace model repository in Neuron, provides customers the ability to compile and run inference using pretrained models – or even fine-tuned ones, easily, by changing just a single line of code.

 AWS Neuron automatically optimizes neural-net compute to execute intensive tasks on Inferentia and other tasks on the CPU to increase overall performance.

 AWS Neuron takes high precision FP32 trained models and autocasts them to BF16 for high throughput inference at the lower cost and higher speed of 16-bit data type.